HeyAlifian/simple-login-python/README.md

 # simple-login-python
-A login system using customtkinter in python
+A simple and minimalist login system using customtkinter in python

 # Step-by-step How to Use
 ### 1. Python or Code Editor